Maternity care and the public health nurse

-If you have had a home birth or domino delivery, your midwife will have already visited you.
+If you have had a home birth, or domino delivery (where your care is provided by a team of midwives during pregnancy, labour and birth), your midwife will have already visited you.
 They will then hand over your care to your public health nurse.

 If you have your baby in hospital, your local public health nurse will be told about the birth.
 They will arrange an appointment to visit you at home.
 This home visit usually happens within 72 hours after you have been discharged from hospital.

-After you have had your baby, your public health nurse will arrange to visit you and:
+After you have had your baby, your public health nurse will arrange to visit you at home and: